weirdgyn/QVirtualPad/README.md

 copy these files into you source code folder and then include them in you project.
 To use the widget you simply have to *promote* a widget in your UI to ```QVirtualPad``` class (referencing the correct header: ```qvirtualpad.h``` of course).
-You don't need to make the placeholder widget square but to enhance its look and feel the widget have beend designed to always _use_ a square footprint.
+You don't need to make the placeholder widget square but to enhance its look & feel the widget have beend designed to always _use_ a square footprint.
 Once placed in your UI you can choose between two usage mode:
 - event driven
 - polling